 You’re supposed to make donations out of the kindness of your heart...and for tax deductions...and also sometimes you get other things, too, like merchandise or tickets to an event.

 You can still deduct these donations, but not as much as if you’d just given cash on its own.
 You can only deduct the amount you pay over the value of the item.
-For example, if you donate $20 for a charity sandwich, because you’re the type of person who donates money for sandwiches, and the actual value of the sandwich is $5, you can write off $15 rather than $20.
+For example, if you donate $20 for a charity sandwich, and the actual value of the sandwich is $5, you can only write off $15 rather than $20.

-You can also typically only claim deductions on up to 50% of your income.
-So if you make $50,000 a year and donated $30,000 to an organization, you could only claim $25,000 in deductions.
-However, you can roll over additional donations for up to 5 years so you could add that extra $5,000 to your deductions for the next tax year.
-Some types of organizations of a deduction limit of only 20-30%, but the EO Select Check will let you know the limits of different organizations.
+You can also typically only claim deductions on up to 50% of your adjusted gross income (AGI).
+So if your AGI for the year is $50,000 and you donated $30,000 to an organization, you could only claim $25,000 in deductions.
+However, you can roll over additional donations for up to five years, which means you could add that extra $5,000 to your deductions for the next tax year.

-And speaking of EO Select Check, remember how only certain groups and organizations are eligible for deductible donations?
-Well, you also can’t deduct contributions to individuals.
-That means those GoFundMe pages helping someone pay their medical bills won’t cut it.
+Another important point is that you can’t deduct contributions to individuals.
+That means those GoFundMe pages helping someone pay their medical bills won’t qualify.

 Finally, if you’re filing a tax return for 2017 or earlier, there is an overall limit to how much you can take in itemized deductions (remember: charitable donations are just one type of itemized deduction).
 This limit was suspended indefinitely starting with the 2018 tax year.
 It may return for 2026, but you at least don’t have to worry about it till then.